Gold Standard PBL: Essential Project Design Elements

 Students give, receive, and apply feedback to improve their process and products.

-Students make their project work public by explaining, displaying and/or presenting it to audiences beyond the classroom.
+Students make their project work public by sharing it with and explaining or presenting it to people beyond the classroom.

 Watch Gold Standard Project Based Learning in Action